Chris Ofili’s hermetic imagination calls us to the mythic depths of psyche — a realm of vitalized eros.

 III.
 Ofili at Frieze

-The gallerist representing Ofili back at the fair was sparked by my enthusiastic knowledge and appreciation for the artist’s work.
+Back to The Frieze art fair: The gallerist representing Ofili was sparked by my enthusiastic knowledge and appreciation for the artist’s work.

 Behind the 100 ft vision of symbolic eros, were rare pastels that reached back to his first experiments with Greek Myth, around 2011 - 2012, when he was commissioned by the National Gallery, London to work from Ovid’s “Metamorphoses.”